Seven things you shouldn’t do on your first visit to Universal Orlando Resort

 A few “rookie mistakes” can keep you from making the most of your first visit to Universal Orlando Resort, so here’s our list of seven things you shouldn’t do to make sure you have the best experience possible.

-Universal Orlando Resort includes two theme parks (Universal Studios Florida and Islands of Adventure) and one epic water park, Volcano Bay.
-A third theme park – Epic Universe – is slated to open in 2025, all with attractions that take you inside beloved movie franchises such as Harry Potter, Despicable Me, and Fast & Furious.
+Universal Orlando Resort includes three theme parks (Universal Studios Florida, Islands of Adventure, and now Epic Universe) and one epic water park, Volcano Bay.
+All of this adds up to a great mix of attractions that take you inside beloved movie franchises such as Harry Potter, Despicable Me, and Fast & Furious.

-Although Universal refers to Volcano Bay as a third theme park, this article focuses solely on Universal Studios Florida and Islands of Adventure, located next door to each other.
+Although Universal refers to Volcano Bay as a theme park, this article focuses solely on Universal Studios Florida and Islands of Adventure, located next door to each other, with a dash of Epic Universe tips, too.

 Here are seven things you shouldn’t do on your first visit to Universal Orlando Resort: